joeyrivera/badgeville-php/README.md

 ];
 ```

 Now you can direct your brower to the examples folder and use the utility.

-To start
-using the library you need the configure array in your project and then you can
+To start using the library you need create a site instance passing it the configuration
-create a site instance which is needed to make any other calls:
+array as a constructor parameter.
+This instance if needed to make any other calls:

 ```php
 use Badgeville\Site;